 Rodent season is quickly approaching and we have started getting busy with our residential and commercial rodent control customers calling in.
 Here are 7 rodent facts that could help you understand and get rid of rodents around your home or business.

 1. Rodent Food Destruction and Contamination

-- Fun fact number one, rats destroy or contaminate 20% of the world’s food supply every year.
+Rats destroy or contaminate 20% of the world’s food supply every year.
 Hard to believe this one is actually true.
-Hard to believe that rodents can have such a large and devastating impact on us and our surrounding.
+Hard to believe that rodents can have such a large and devastating impact on us and our surroundings.
 Don’t let those rats eat your food!
 Austin rodent control means having to catch them and keep them out.

-- Another little tid-bit about rat populations.
-Rats can multiply like gremlins.
+Mice and rats can multiply like gremlins.
 Not the water thing, I just mean it happens fast.
-Female rats become pregnant five times a year and average 14 offspring per litter.
-This all depends on the conditions and food supply, but these two elements are not too hard to come by in your standard shopping center, city scape, or even home.
+Female rats become pregnant five times a year and average of 14 offspring per litter.
+This all depends on the conditions and food supply, but these two elements are not too hard to come by in your standard shopping center, cityscape, or even home.

-- This one is a little gross so even if you are feeling froggy enough to attempt your own rodent control or rodent removal I might not be able to talk you into this.
+This one is a little gross so even if you are feeling determined to attempt your own rodent control or rodent removal I might not be able to talk you into this.
 A snap trap that has killed a rodent will actually work even better if used again.
-I know, this sounds like a bad joke but the scent left behind will make the rats less suspicions of the odd food giving device and help them to trust the trap enough to regret it.
+I know, this sounds like a bad joke but the scent left behind will make the rats less suspicious of the odd food giving device and help them to trust the trap enough to regret it.

 One common misconception is that rats can grow to the size of a household cat, about 10 lbs. or so.
 Even with food, water, and shelter adequately provided for extended amounts of time this will not happen.
 If you do see a rat the size of a cat and you live near a river, you just saw nutria.
 Nutria or a coypu are kind of a cross between and beaver and a rat.
 They are abnormally large rodents and are frequently mistaken for rats.